Ash Wednesday bushfires: Early fire season

 Victorian Government firefighting agencies employed extra staff and organised for extra equipment and aircraft to be ready for firefighting over the summer.
 The first big bushfire occurred on 25 November 1982 and was followed by large fires on 3 and 13 December 1982.
 Even before 16 February, fires were already causing destruction in Victoria.
 An ongoing fire near Cann River in the state's east had been burning uncontrolled for almost a month.
 Prior to that, a major bushfire on 8 January had taken hold north of Bacchus Marsh in the Wombat State Forest where two Forest Commission workers lost their lives defending Greendale.
 On 1 February 1983, a fire burnt the north face of Mount Macedon and areas of state forest.
 Fifty houses were destroyed.
 These fires were already creating a strain on firefighting resources.
-In the 1982/83 season, 3500 fires were reported to the CFA in Victoria alone.
+In the 1982/83 season, 3500 fires were reported to the Country Fire Authority in Victoria alone.